 I’ve killed several elk using Slick Trick broadheads over the last several years.
 Once I got my bow tuned well, these broadheads started hitting the same place as my field tips.
+(Purchase below with free shipping. $ Savings for multiple packs.)

 There are a lot of good broadheads available.
 Many of them claim to fly just like field points.
 What they don’t say is that your bow may need to be properly tuned before they will.
 Of course, you need to make sure you’re shooting form is consistent, too.